 While it may seem like your picky eater isn’t going to overdo it, most dogs that are allowed to graze throughout the day tend to gain more weight.
 Because Chihuahuas are prone to weight gain, it’s important that you measure out each meal.

-Summed Up: The Best Dog Food for Chihuahuas
+What is the Best Dog Food for Chihuahua?